codewithasib/ayah-sender/README.md

 - Merge multiple ayahs into a single audio file.
 - Supports various reciters.
 - Saves audio files in MP3 format.
+- Save transparent .png file of an ayah

 ## Installation